MedBenali0/Data-Engineer-US-Job-Market-Analysis/README.md

 #### Insights

-- There's a significant variation in salary ranges across different job titles.
-Data Scientist positions tend to have the highest salary potential, with up to $600K, indicating the high value placed on advanced data skills and experience in the industry.

-- Senior Data Engineer and Senior Data Scientist roles show a considerable number of outliers on the higher end of the salary spectrum, suggesting that exceptional skills or circumstances can lead to high pay in these roles.
-In contrast, Data Analyst roles demonstrate more consistency in salary, with fewer outliers.

-- The median salaries increase with the seniority and specialization of the roles.
-Senior roles (Senior Data Scientist, Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.
+- Senior Data Scientist and Senior Data Engineer have the highest median salaries, both centered around $150k-$175k, with Senior Data Scientists showing the widest salary range.
+- Data Engineers and Data Scientists have similar salary distributions, with median salaries near $100k-$125k.
+However, Data Scientists show more salary variation with higher outliers compared to Data Engineers.
+- Data Analysts, particularly at the non-senior level, have the lowest salary range, with a median near $75k.
+The range is narrower, and there are fewer high-end outliers, suggesting more consistency in pay but lower maximum earning potential compared to the other roles.

 ### Highest Paid & Most Demanded Skills for Data Engineers

 Next, I narrowed my analysis and focused only on data engineer roles.
 I looked at the highest-paid skills and the most in-demand skills.
 I used two bar charts to showcase these.

-#### Results

 ![The Highest Paid & Most In-Demand Skills for Data Engineers in the US](images/Highest_Paid_Most_Demand_Skills_Data_Engineers.png)

 #### Insights:

-- The top graph shows specialized technical skills like `mongo`, `vue`, and `solidity` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.
+- The top graph shows specialized technical skills like `MongoDB`, `Vue`, and `Solidity` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.
 - The bottom graph highlights that foundational skills like `Kafka`, `NoSQL`, and `Spark` are the most in-demand, even though they may not offer the highest salaries.
 This demonstrates the importance of these core skills for employability in data engineering roles.
 - There's a clear distinction between the skills that are highest paid and those that are most in-demand.
 Data Engineers aiming to maximize their career potential should consider developing a diverse skill set that includes both high-paying specialized skills and widely demanded foundational skills.

 ## 4. What are the most optimal skills to learn for Data Engineers ?